The Package (1989 film)

-The Package is a 1989 American political action thriller film directed by Andrew Davis and starring Gene Hackman, Joanna Cassidy, Tommy Lee Jones, John Heard, and Dennis Franz.
+The Package is a 1989 American political action thriller film directed by Andrew Davis and written by John Bishop.
+It stars Gene Hackman, Joanna Cassidy, Tommy Lee Jones, with John Heard, Dennis Franz, and Reni Santoni in supporting roles.

-Set during the Cold War, the film depicts the U.S. and Soviet governments as they are about to sign a disarmament treaty to completely eliminate nuclear weapons.
-However, elements within each country's military are vehemently opposed to such a plan, and determined to stop it at all costs.
+Set during the Cold War, the film depicts the U.S. and Soviet governments as they are about to sign a disarmament treaty, to completely eliminate nuclear weapons.
+However, elements within each country's military are vehemently opposed to such a plan and determined to stop it at all costs.

 Plot

-Former Green Beret Master Sergeant Johnny Gallagher is part of a U.S. Army unit patrolling outside a chalet in West Berlin, where the U.S. President and the Soviet General Secretary are beginning talks for mutual nuclear disarmament.
-In another part of the chalet, high-ranking generals from the U.S. and Soviet militaries secretly agree to form a conspiracy to sabotage the talks.
-When U.S. General Carlson refuses to go along with the plot, he is assassinated outside the chalet by a pair of German hikers who slipped through the chalet's perimeter.
+U.S. Army Special Forces Master Sergeant Johnny Gallagher is part of a unit patrolling outside a chalet in West Berlin, where the U.S. President and the Soviet General Secretary are beginning talks for mutual nuclear disarmament.
+In another section of the chalet, high-ranking generals from the U.S. and Soviet militaries secretly agree to sabotage the talks.
+When U.S. General Carlson refuses to go along with the plot, he is assassinated outside the chalet by killers posing as West German hikers – who slipped through the chalet's perimeter.

-Gallagher is blamed for the disaster, and assigned as punishment to escort an Army sergeant named Walter Henke from West Berlin back to the United States for court martial.
+Gallagher is blamed for the disaster and assigned, as punishment, to escort an Army sergeant, named Walter Henke, back to the United States for court martial.
 After landing at Dulles International Airport, Gallagher is ambushed by an undercover team, who spirit Henke away.
-Gallagher tracks down Henke's wife and is surprised when she identifies a photo of a different man as her husband.
-After he leaves, the same undercover team kills Mrs. Henke and phones in an anonymous tip, identifying Gallagher as the killer, who is then is detained on suspicion of murder.
-Meanwhile, the real Walter Henke is approached in Germany by Colonel Glen Whitacre, who tasks him with a top secret assignment to infiltrate a Neo-Nazi gang in his hometown of Chicago, who they believe are plotting to assassinate the President.
+Gallagher tracks down Henke's wife and is surprised when she shows a photo of a different man as her husband.
+Gallagher realizes that the man he brought into the country is an imposter.
+After he leaves, the same undercover team kills Mrs. Henke and phones in an anonymous tip, identifying Gallagher as the killer, who is then detained.
+Meanwhile, the real Walter Henke is approached in West Germany by Colonel Glen Whitacre, who tasks him with a top-secret assignment to infiltrate a Neo-Nazi gang in his hometown of Chicago, who they believe are plotting to assassinate the President.

 With the help of his ex-wife, Lt.
 Colonel Eileen Gallagher, and her assistant, Lt.
-Ruth Butler, Gallagher identifies the man he brought back from Germany as Thomas Boyette, a long-service Army veteran with a history of covert operations.
-Johnny asks why anyone would impersonate a soldier about to be court-martialed, and the explanation given is that Boyette was able to enter the country without a passport, meaning there is no record of his entry and no way to track his movements.
+Ruth Butler, Gallagher identifies the man he brought back from West Germany as Thomas Boyette, a long-service Army veteran with a history of covert operations.
+The trio deduces that impersonating a prisoner allowed Boyette to enter the country without a passport, meaning there is no record of his entry and no way to track his movements.